-The best credit card for business travel is the Platinum Card from American Express because it offers perks such as an annual $200 airline credit and $200 Uber credit/VIP status.
+The best card for business travel is the The Platinum Card® from American Express because it offers perks such as an annual $200 airline credit and $200 Uber credit/VIP status.
 There’s also free access to more than 1,000 airport lounges worldwide.
-In addition, cardmembers are eligible for Gold member status in Hilton and Starwood’s loyalty rewards programs.
+In addition, cardmembers are eligible for Gold member status in Hilton and Marriott’s loyalty rewards programs.
 Gold status offers luxuries such as free nights and complimentary room upgrades.
 All these benefits can help you travel in style for business while still saving money.

-American Express Platinum does come with a couple of caveats.
-For starters, it’s a charge card.
-That means you have to pay the entire balance each month.
-There’s also a hefty $550 annual fee.
-And while the Platinum card has no foreign transaction fee, American Express cards aren’t as widely accepted outside of the U.S. as Visa or Mastercard.
+The The Platinum Card® from American Express does come with a couple of caveats.
+For starters, it’s a hybrid card.
+That means you have to pay most of the balance each month.
+There’s also a hefty $695 annual fee.
+And while this card has 0% foreign transaction fee, American Express cards aren’t as widely accepted outside of the U.S. as Visa or Mastercard.

-Overall, if you travel frequently for business, pay the bill in full each month and will spend enough to capitalize on all the perks, the Platinum card should easily pay for itself.
+Overall, if you travel frequently for business, pay the bill in full each month and will spend enough to capitalize on all the perks, the The Platinum Card® from American Express should easily pay for itself.

-The best high limit business credit cards are Chase Ink Business Preferred, Chase Ink Business Cash and Capital One Spark Cash for Business.
+The best high limit business credit cards are the Ink Business Preferred® Credit Card, the Ink Business Cash® Credit Card and Capital One® Spark® Cash for Business.
 They offer minimum credit limits of $2,000 - $5,000, but allow some users to start with higher limits based on their credit, income and debt.
 The better your credit situation (both personal and business), the more responsible you’ll seem to lenders and the more likely they’ll be to give you a higher credit line.… read full answer

 Best high limit business credit cards:

-Chase Ink Business Preferred: Minimum credit limit of $5,000, but could start at more than $25,000.
-3 points per $1 spent in categories that rotate every year and 1 on everything else. $95 annual fee.
+Ink Business Preferred® Credit Card: Minimum credit limit of $5,000, but could start at more than $25,000.
+3 points / $1 spent in categories that rotate every year and 1 point / $1 on everything else. $95 annual fee.
 Good credit required.

-Chase Ink Business Cash: Minimum credit limit of $3,000, but could start at more than $25,000.
-1% - 5% cash back, depending on the purchase category. $0 annual fee.
+Ink Business Cash® Credit Card: Minimum credit limit of $3,000, but could start at more than $25,000.
+1 - 5% cash back, depending on the purchase category. $0 annual fee.
 Good credit required.

-Capital One Spark Cash for Business: Minimum credit limit of $2,000, but could start as high as $30,000.
-Unlimited 2% cash back on all purchases. $95 annual fee, waived the first year.
+Capital One® Spark® Cash for Business: Minimum credit limit of $5,000, but could start as high as $30,000.
+Unlimited 2% cash back on all purchases.
+Annual fee: $0 intro for 1st yr, $95 after.
 Good credit required.